tarajaneseton/FlowerBed/README.md

 d.
 Analysis and decomposition of the overall problem into key ‘epic’ style tasks (linked to 1b, 1c).

+e.
+Initial object-oriented design ideas and planned phased breakdown into smaller tasks(linked to 1d).

 FB004:
 - removed numbering and added coordinates
 - created loadConfig function to read from config.ini file